djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

         if not basename.endswith(".jpg");
             continue
         executor.submit(process_file, root, basename)
-print("Waiting for al threads to finish.") executor.shutdown()
+print("Waiting for all threads to finish.") executor.shutdown()
 ```
 To make process instead of thread :